 Best Museums in London

-Arguably one of, if not the best museums in London, the Natural History Museum is known worldwide for its stunning collection of fossils.
+Arguably one of the best museums in London, the Natural History Museum is known worldwide for its stunning collection of fossils.
 How many, you may wonder?
 Well, there are around 80 million contained within!
 You'll gaze up at the life-sized blue whale skeleton, see dinosaurs and other ancient creatures, and explore floor upon floor of exciting history!

 During your visit, why not get yourself a free guidebook?
 Thanks to the guide's map, you can make your way around all the museum's best exhibits, so you don't miss a thing.
 Plus, it's a great keepsake to take home with you!